 You can configure as many incident roles in FireHydrant as you'd like.
 Incident roles are valuable for quickly delegating responsibilities to responders during an incident.

-To assign a user a role during an incident, simply run:
+To assign a role during an incident, simply run:

 /firehydrant assign role

-When you assign roles to users, they’ll receive a direct message in Slack (assuming their FireHydrant account is linked with Slack) saying they’ve been assigned the role.
-You can add team members within the FH UI by going to Organizations > Members.
+When you assign roles to users or pull in teams, they’ll receive a direct message in Slack (assuming their FireHydrant account is linked with Slack) saying they’ve been assigned the role.

 /firehydrant add task